Unboxed-Software/solana-course/content/serialize-instruction-data.md

 The project is a fairly simple Next.js application.
 It includes the `WalletContextProvider` we created in the Wallets lesson, a `Card` component for displaying a movie review, a `MovieList` component that displays reviews in a list, a `Form` component for submitting a new review, and a `Movie.ts` file that contains a class definition for a `Movie` object.

 Note that for now, the movies displayed on the page when you run `npm run dev` are mocks.
 In this lesson, we’ll focus on adding a new review but we won’t actually be able to see that review displayed.
-Next lesson, we’ll focus on deserializing custom data from on-chain accounts.
+Next lesson, we’ll focus on deserializing custom data from onchain accounts.

 ### 2. Create the buffer layout